weylanedutra/Data_Science/README.md

 Competent providing insights to support business operations and improve performance.

 Main skills:
-- Hands-on data analysis and reporting experience
+* Hands-on data analysis and reporting experience
-- Strong Excel competency, Power BI, SQL, MS Visual Studio, and Python programming
+* Strong reporting and writing competency
-- Enthusiasm for data science and data visualization
+* Enthusiasm for data science and data visualization
-- Investigative, problem-solving and high attention to detail
+* Investigative, problem-solving and high attention to detail
-- A real passion for learning and increasing my abilities
+* A real passion for learning and increasing my abilities

 **Background in:** Python, Machine Learning, Power BI, SQL.